 client_idis specified on the logout endpoint invocation.
 Useful as a global list when Single Sign-on (SSO) is enabled.
 To learn more, see Logout.

 Tenant Login URI: URI that points to a route in your application that starts the OIDC login flow by redirecting to the

 https://mytenant.org/login.
 This will only be used in scenarios where Auth0 needs your tenant to start the OIDC login flow.
 To learn more, see Tenant Default Login URI.

 Login Session Management

 These settings configure the login session lifetime, which represents the Auth0 Authorization Server session layer.
 The Authorization Server session layer drives Single Sign-on (SSO).
 To learn more, see Single Sign-on.

 Enable Seamless SSO: When enabled, users will not be prompted to confirm log in before Single Sign-on (SSO) redirection.

 Inactivity Timeout: Timeframe (in minutes) after which a user's session will expire if they haven’t interacted with the Authorization Server.
-Will be superseded by system limits if over 4,320 minutes (3 days) for self-service plans or 144,000 minutes (100 days) for enterprise plans.
+Will be superseded by system limits if over 4,320 minutes (3 days) for Developer or Developer Pro or 144,000 minutes (100 days) for enterprise plans.
 To learn more, see Single Sign-On.

 Require Login After: Timeframe (in minutes) after which a user will be required to log in again, regardless of their activity.
-Will be superseded by system limits if over 43,200 minutes (30 days) for self-service plans or 525,600 minutes (365 days) for enterprise plans.
+Will be superseded by system limits if over 43,200 minutes (30 days) for Developer or Developer Pro or 525,600 minutes (365 days) for enterprise plans.

 Device Flow User Code Format